Informationen rund um die HEIMAT-Trilogie von Edgar Reitz

 Working photo from the shooting of Edgar Reitz’s contribution Der Grenzposten to the omnibus film Deutschland im Herbst with Vadim Glowna.
 As a prop: Edgar Reitz’s Citroën DS 21, „the goddess“, to which an entire chapter is dedicated.

-It may make us pensive when Edgar Reitz, the visionary of cinema and cinematic art, repeatedly hints at an end-time mood.((He writes of the “end of modernity” and likewise of the “television twilight” and the end of cinema. )) Regarding the current social and political developments, there is nothing seriously to be said against this.
+It may make us pensive when Edgar Reitz, the visionary of cinema and cinematic art, repeatedly hints at an end-time mood.17 Regarding the current social and political developments, there is nothing seriously to be said against this.
 But isn’t every end merely making way for something new?
 And isn’t he himself a role model in terms of a great and unprejudiced openness to change?
 He was, for example, one of the first German filmmakers to embrace digital technology.
 Even if his documentary Die Nacht der Regisseure (The Night of the Directors) may seem technically outdated from today’s perspective, for the time it was made, 25 years ago, he was highly innovative with his idea of gathering the directors digitally (instead of in the flesh, which would have been impossible from an organizational point of view) in a cinema hall, along with its implementation.
 At the same time, he has always remained suspicious of digital technology; experiences such as the disappearance of all the footage from the first day of shooting Die andere Heimat in digital nirvana have strengthened him too much in this attitude.

 The night of the filmmakers: „At no other time and in no other place in the world were they ever so united.
 Only the film image could bring that about,“ comments Henry Arnold from off-screen.

-Edgar Reitz describes the premieres and screenings of Die Zweite Heimat as “the happiest and most moving moments in [his] entire life.”((p.
-515 )) A few days ago, Die Zweite Heimat experienced a rebirth in Munich, 30 years after its premiere at the Prinzregententheater, in the new guise of a digitally restored version.
+Edgar Reitz describes the premieres and screenings of Die Zweite Heimat as „the happiest and most moving moments in [his] entire life.“18 A few days ago, Die Zweite Heimat experienced a rebirth in Munich, 30 years after its premiere at the Prinzregententheater, in the new guise of a digitally restored version.
 In this context, Edgar Reitz presented his memoirs for the first time.

 The memories are safe.
 Fear may give way.